-DSAB is supported by subgroups which are themselves chaired by DSA Representatives who are senior in their organisations.
-Sub-groups enable DSAB to consider a balanced scorecard of quantitative and qualitative information
+DSAB is supported by subgroups which are chaired by senior organisational leads.
+Sub-groups enable DSAB to consider a balanced scorecard of quantitative and qualitative information.

 - ➤ Engagement and Co-production (chaired by City of Doncaster Council) focuses on voice of Doncaster people who have experienced Adult Safeguarding.
 Recent achievements include identifying an Adult Safeguarding Co-production fund to pay people with lived experience for their time. - ➤ Quality and Performance (chaired by South Yorkshire Police) focuses on quantitative data.
 Recent achievements include the scheduling of the multiagency audit programme for the year. - ➤ Practice and Policy Development (chaired by Rotherham, Doncaster and South Humber NHS Foundation Trust) focuses on supporting multi-agency workforce and policy development. - ➤ Case Review Group (chaired by NHS Doncaster Integrated Care Board) focuses on commissioning analysis after adverse events (for example via Safeguarding Adults Reviews) and then ensuring DSAB partners develop joint plans to address identified risks.
 The delivery of these plans is monitored by DSAB itself.